Why Should You Visit Győr, Hungary?

 And then there’s the old and famous church: the Basilica of Győr.
 It was founded around 1000 during the reign of St. Stephen, Hungary’s first king.

 Architecture guide to Győr

-Győr has amazing architectural treasures and here we put together a quick summary about the most unique pieces.
-Hunting them down while exploring the city center was our favorite activity!
-So here they come:
+Győr has amazing architectural treasures, and we put together a list of the most unique pieces.
+Hunt them down while exploring the city center :

 - Esterházy Palace: this Baroque palace is home to the Town Museum of Arts today (address: Király utca 17)